$6 SHIPPING ON ALL ORDERS!

 1. Insert the filter into one of the mason jars and pour the coffee into it.

-2. Fill the other mason jar with water and use that mason jar to pour water into the mason jar with the coffee in it.
-Fill the jar up to its shoulder, which is about ½ inch from the top.
+2. Fill the second mason jar with water, then use it to pour water into the jar containing the coffee grounds, filling it up to about ½ inch below the top (the shoulder of the jar).

-3. Push the coffee down with the butter knife and give it a little stir.
+3. Press the coffee grounds down with a butter knife and gently stir them.

-4. Let the coffee sit for 10 minutes or so.
-The grounds will float to the top.
+4. Allow the coffee to sit for about 10 minutes, and the grounds will float to the top.

-7. After the brew time has ended, give the coffee one more stir.
-Make sure to hit the bottom of the filter.
+7. After the brewing time, stir the coffee one last time, making sure to reach the bottom of the filter.

-8. Remove the filter and allow the water to drip out.
+8. Remove the filter and allow the coffee to drip out.

-9. Put the grounds in the compost or garbage, but not down the sink.
+9. Dispose of the coffee grounds in the compost or trash—avoid dumping them down the sink.

-10. Place the lid on the jar and put in the fridge.
-It should be consumed within 7 days.
+10. Cover the jar with a lid and refrigerate the coffee.
+It’s best consumed within 7 days.

 0 comments